 From an educational perspective, neither of the above benefits should be overlooked.
 There are many things that will not fit on a microscope slide.

-However, image details are significantly lacking in comparison to the more expensive models below.
-You can only get so much at a price under $100, and this is our only real complaint.
+However, image details are significantly lacking in comparison to the more expensive models above.
+You can only get so much at such a low price, and this is our only real complaint.

 Advantages of a High Quality Digital Microscope

 For anyone with a lasting interest in science, a binocular eyepiece offers better results and enough features to justify a higher price.